 Native species restoration depends on secure brood sources.
 A brood should be accessible, safe from contamination, self-sustaining, genetically diverse, abundant, of traceable origin, and pose no risk to existing wild populations.

-Genetically pure WCT have only persisted in one tributary of the Madison River drainage (now called Last Chance Creek), and in the Oxbow/Geode Creek complex where they were introduced in the 1920s.
-In 2006, Yellowstone began efforts to restore WCT in East Fork Specimen Creek and High Lake by constructing a fish barrier, removing hybridized and nonnative fish, and stocking genetically pure WCT.
+Genetically pure WCT only persisted in one tributary in the Madison River drainage (now called Last Chance Creek), and in the Oxbow/Geode Creek complex where they were introduced in the 1920s.
+In 2006, Yellowstone began efforts to restore WCT in East Fork Specimen Creek and High Lake by constructing a fish barrier, removing nonnative fish, and stocking genetically pure WCT.
 In 2016 and 2018, surveys conducted throughout East Fork Specimen Creek indicated a naturally reproducing population of westslope cutthroat trout, with all fish appearing healthy.
+Unfortunately research in 2019 revealed that hybridized fish have moved upstream of the constructed barrier, threatening the restored portion of the creek.
 The long-term goal for this watershed is to integrate East Fork Specimen Creek into a larger westslope cutthroat trout restoration project that includes the North Fork to improve the resilience of this isolated population to natural threats.

-Another restoration project is being conducted in Goose Lake and two other small, historically fishless lakes in the Firehole drainage.
+A range expansion project is being conducted in Goose Lake and two other small, historically fishless lakes in the Firehole drainage.
 Nonnative fish removal was conducted in 2011 and staff stocked fry from 2013 to 2015.
-A population survey in 2018 yielded 18 fish that ranged from 15-20 inches in length.
 The long-term project goal is to one day use this pure westslope population as a brood source, providing offspring for restoration projects elsewhere within the upper Missouri River system.

 2009.
 Yellowstone cutthroat trout: Conserving a heritage population in Yellowstone Lake.
 Mammoth Hot Springs, WY: National Park Service.